nriqu322/Library/README.md

 #  Library Project

 ## About
 This project is part of the Microverse Curriculum projects.
-It is as Javascript application to test Objects prototypes, constructors and the bond between them to make a working web application, through a book management system.
+It is as Javascript application to practice objects prototypes, constructors and the bond between them to make a working web application, through a book management system.
-This system consists in creating a book information, check if you read it and visualize it's results in the page itself.
+This system consists in creating a book information as title, author and number of pages.
+Also checks if you read it or not and visualize it's results in the page itself.

 ## Build with
 * JavaScript